saleae/gitbook-docs/extensions/high-level-analyzer-extensions.md

 ```

 This declares our new HLA class, which extends from HighLevelAnalyzer, and 3 settings options that will be shown within the Logic 2 UI.
+Note: if the name of the class MyHla() is used it must be referenced in the accompanying json file.
+Note that Hla() is the default value.

 #### Output formats